 Location of Opportunity

-Pacific Cooperative Studies Unit.
-Regular, Full-Time, RCUH Non-Civil Service position with the Pacific Cooperative Studies Unit (PCSU), Department of Land and Natural Resources (DLNR) Division of Forestry & Wildlife (DOFAW) in the Forestry Section administration office, located in Honolulu, Hawai‘i.
+Office of the Vice President for Research and Innovation.
+(2) Regular, Full-Time, RCUH Non-Civil Service position with the Office of the Vice President for Research and Innovation (OVPRI) performing project tasks on land controlled by the U.S. Army Garrison, Directorate of Public Works, Environmental Office, Natural Resources Section on the island of Oahu, Hawai‘i.
 Continuation of employment is dependent upon program/operational needs, satisfactory work performance, availability of funds, and compliance with applicable Federal/State laws.

 APPLICATION REQUIREMENTS: Please go to www.rcuh.com and click on “Job Postings.”
 You must submit the following documents online to be considered for the position: 1) Cover Letter, 2) Resume, 3) Supervisory References, 4) Copy of Degree(s)/Transcript(s)/Certificate(s).
 All online applications must be submitted/received by the closing date (11:59 P.M.
 Hawai‘i Standard Time/RCUH receipt time) as stated on the job posting.
 If you do not have access to our system and the closing date is imminent, you may send additional documents to firstname.lastname@example.org.
 If you have questions on the application process and/or need assistance, please call (808)956-7262 or (808)956-0872.